 Share of voice

 SoV evaluates how well-liked your client's business is compared to its rivals.
 When you are just beginning to deal with a new social media management client and want to see how their business is positioned on the market, it's a terrific measure to calculate.

 Among all of them, this KPI collection is maybe the most technical.
 Getting new clients is significantly simpler than maintaining existing ones.
 These analytics demonstrate how to determine whether or not your consumers keep coming back for more.

 A lead is a potential customer who has shown interest in your good or service by completing an objective.
 The cost per lead measure demonstrates how well your marketing efforts produce new leads at a little expense.

-By cultivating client loyalty over time, you are having the desired effect if the cost per lead declines.
+By cultivating client loyalty over time, you have the desired effect if the cost per lead declines.

 Marketing ROI is a method for calculating a company's return on investment from its marketing spend.
-Its entire worth in proportion to the amount of money spent on it may be stated simply.
+Its entire worth in proportion to the amount of money spent on it may be stated.

 If you enjoyed this blog, be sure to visit our website, where you can read more like it.
 While social media is a powerful marketing tool, it's important to track the right KPIs to ensure you're seeing results that contribute to business growth.
 Keep these 16 social media KPIs in mind as you reassess your strategy and consider how you can better measure your success.